phorton1/Arduino-teensyExpression/design/readme_filesystem.md

-[**Circle rPi bare metal bootloader** ](https://github.com/phorton1/circle-prh) that I wrote that allows you to develop and compile bare metal rPi programs on Windows and easily upload them (*kernel.img*) via serial data to the SD card on the rPi (without swapping the the SD card in and out)
+[**Circle rPi bare metal bootloader** ](https://github.com/phorton1/circle-prh) that I wrote that allows you to develop and compile bare metal rPi programs on Windows and easily upload them (*kernel.img*) via serial data to the SD card on the rPi (without swapping the the SD card in and out).

 So, even when the teensyExpression main USB port is plugged into the iPad (or a USB router to the iPad), that you can STILL communicate